Da1sypetals/SnapViewer/README.md

   ```sh
   maturin dev
   ```
-- Run the application with
+- Specify resolution, log level and path to your snapshot, and run the application.
   ```sh
   python tui.py --log info --res 2400 1000 -p <path_to_your_snapshot>
   ```